mbeddr/mps-platform-docs/src/doc/docs/languages/baselanguage.md

 > ^^jetbrains.mps.lang.editor.imageGen^^

 The single concept [ImageGenerator](http://127.0.0.1:63320/node?ref=r%3Aa7cbf330-9260-4b6d-8d53-3b6cb70171c0%28jetbrains.mps.lang.editor.imageGen.structure%29%2F2359976223559993484) can generate an image for a node.
-It accepts a file name, a scale (1 is 100%), and needs a reference to a node.
+It accepts a file name, and a scale (1 is 100%), and needs a reference to a node.
 If the reference is not set, a node id must be provided.
 The image is generated through the facet [GenerateImages](http://127.0.0.1:63320/node?ref=r%3Ac3ac4b0a-a487-4481-b87d-bcfbfdd6a85d%28jetbrains.mps.lang.editor.imageGen.plugin%29%2F448727181061901862) which is executed after the generate facet.
 Execute the following code on the console to get the list of supported file formats:
 ```java
 IIORegistry registry = IIORegistry.getDefaultInstance();
 StringBuilder builder = new  StringBuilder();